Workers' Compensation Section

 Mastering the Mandatory Settlement Conference (MSC)

-You can REGISTER ONLINE until September 8.
 For full information, see The State Bar of California 89th Annual Meeting.

 Announcing the Recipients of the 2016 State Jimenez Memorial Special Recognition Awards